Disposable product: Packaging

 Packages are usually intended for a single use.
 The waste hierarchy calls for minimization of materials.
 Many packages and materials are suited to recycling, although the actual recycling percentages are relatively low in many regions.
 For example, in Chile, only 1% of plastic is recycled.
 Reuse and repurposing of packaging is increasing, but eventually containers will be recycled, composted, incinerated, or landfilled.

-There are many container forms such as boxes, bottles, jars, bags, etc. Materials include paper, plastics, metals, fabrics, composites, etc.
+There are many container forms such as boxes, bottles, jars, bags, etc. Materials used include paper, plastics, metals, fabrics, composites, etc.

+A number of countries have adopted legislation to ensure that plastic packaging waste collected from households is sorted, reprocessed, compounded, and reused or recycled.
+There are also bans on single-use plastic food packaging in many countries.